lilymtang/friender/README.md

 # Android Application Overview

 Find your next friends on Friender!
-This app allows you to browse the profiles of other users and search by keyword to find people with similar interests.
-Get started now by creating and editing your profile and adding hobbies and interests.
+This app allows you to browse profiles and find people with similar interests.
+Get started now by creating a profile and adding your bio and interests.

 The application provides the following features:
 * Ability to create an account and sign in